Research and Development Tax Relief (R&D)

 Capital expenditure may qualify for R&D capital allowances, 100% relief is given in the first year.

-A tax credit is available to claim a cash refund from HMRC of up to 14.5% of a loss generated and surrendered for cash.
+A tax credit is available to claim a cash refund from HMRC of up to 14.5% of a loss generated.

 What size are you for R&D relief?

 Companies qualify under the SME scheme if the following limits are not exceeded.

 - balance sheet total of 86 million Euros